MrMicrowaveOven/freeups/ReadMe.md

 __perk_wave_requirement_decrease__ decreases the wave requirement for perks by `25%`.
 In other words, while I can generally pick my second perk at Wave 374, if I've picked perk_wave_requirement_decrease as my first perk my second perk will come at (1 - .25) * 374 = 285.5, or Wave 285.
 This can be great for getting Perks early during a run, and it generally pays for itself quickly.

 You can get 3 perk_wave_requirement_decrease Perks during a run, which maxes out at decreasing the wave requirement for perks by 75%.
+In addition, if selected AFTER a Perk would have been gained with perk_wave_requirement_decrease, Perks are given retroactively.
+So if selected later in a run (Wave 2000 or so), all Perks that would have been recieved with the reduced requirement are given, hence multiple Perks are given at once.

 Finally, I can choose a Perk to always appear on my list of selectable perks as my FIRST Perk.
 Meaning I can choose what my first Perk will be every run.
-After that it is entirely random.
+After that I can select from one of 4 perks that are chosen at random.

+## The Question

-So the question is, if my primary goal is to max out __ELS__ as early as possible, is it more strategic for my first Perk choice to be __free_upgrade_chance_perk__ (more free upgrades to max it out sooner), or for my first Perk choice to be __perk_wave_requirement_decrease__ (more perks, hence more free upgrades to max it out sooner).
+If my primary goal is to max out __ELS__ as early as possible, is it more strategic for my first Perk choice to be __free_upgrade_chance_perk__ (more free upgrades to max it out sooner), or for my first Perk choice to be __perk_wave_requirement_decrease__ (more perks, hence more free upgrades to max it out sooner).

 EVERYONE says __perk_wave_requirement_decrease__ is the way to go.
 However, since my __ELS__ maxes out so soon (around wave 1500), it's possible that __perk_wave_requirement_decrease__ doesn't have enough time to "pay for itself" to benefit me more than just picking __free_upgrade_chance_perk__ first.